zgjsxx/AWS-SAA/Outline.md

 **Introduction**

 Amazon Macie is a fully managed data security and data privacy service that uses machine learning and pattern matching to discover and protect your sensitive data in AWS.

+## Amazon Database Migration Service
+**What is Amazon DMS**

+AWS Database Migration Service (AWS DMS) is a cloud service that makes it easy to migrate relational databases, data warehouses, NoSQL databases, and other types of data stores.
+You can use AWS DMS to migrate your data into the AWS Cloud or between combinations of cloud and on-premises setups.